 I’m not going to list 10 best places to visit in Spain, because the country is so varied and whether you are seeking adventure or hiking trails, culture or the seaside, Spain has it in spades.

-To give you a little personal insight, a small memory from my journal about one of my most favourite places, Calella de Palafrugell which is one of three coastal towns belonging to the municipality of Palafrugell, in the province of Girona.
+To give you a little personal insight, my most favourite places, Calella de Palafrugell which is one of three coastal towns belonging to the municipality of Palafrugell, in the province of Girona.
 (The other two are Llafranc (so picturesque) and Tamariu.)

 Have you been to Spain?
 Are you planning a trip to Spain.
 Where will you go, or what recommendations do you have?